Ronnie Mitchell: Reintroduction (2013)

-Departure (2017)
+Departure and death (2017)

 On 13 August 2016, it was reported that new producer Sean O'Connor had offered Womack a "dramatic ending" to Ronnie's storylines and that Womack had accepted.
 Her departure scenes were broadcast on 1 January 2017.

 Following the New Year's Day episode in which Ronnie and Roxy were killed off after drowning in a swimming pool, the BBC released a 10-second alternate ending clip on their Snapchat account, in which Ronnie survives, finding Roxy's corpse on a pool table with Jack.
 It then cuts to a hospital, where Ronnie is shown grieving when Roxy dies in hospital from a suspected drug overdose.
 Ronnie's death episode aired on 1 January 2017, but she made a further appearance on 5 January, in the wedding video which Jack watches.
 She was also credited in another episode on 19 January 2017, making her last appearance as a corpse when Jack says goodbye to her.